 Losses on loan receivables are estimated and recognized upon origination of the loan, based on expected credit losses for the life of the loan balance as of the period end date.
-Expected credit loss estimates will involve modeling loss projections attributable to existing loan balances, considering historical experience, current conditions and future expectations for homogeneous pools of loans over the reasonable and supportable forecast period.
-We also perform a qualitative assessment beyond model estimates, and apply qualitative adjustments as necessary.
-The reasonable and supportable period is determined based upon the accuracy level of historical loss forecast estimates, models and methodology utilized, and considers material changes in growth and credit strategy, and historical business changes which may not be applicable within the current environment.
-The Company regularly evaluates the reasonable and supportable forecast period.
-Beyond a reasonable and supportable period, we generally revert to historical loss information over a 6-month period, gradually increasing the weight of historical losses in the reversion period, and utilize historical loss information thereafter for the remaining life of the portfolio.
+Expected credit loss estimates involve modeling loss projections attributable to existing loan balances, considering historical experience, current conditions and future expectations for homogeneous pools of loans over the reasonable and supportable forecast period.
+We also perform a qualitative assessment in addition to model estimates and apply qualitative adjustments as necessary.
+The reasonable and supportable forecast period is determined based upon the accuracy level of historical loss forecast estimates, models and methodology utilized, an assessment of the current economic outlook, including the effects of COVID-19, and consideration of material changes in our loan portfolio such as changes in growth, portfolio mix and credit strategy.
+The reasonable and supportable forecast period used in our estimate of credit losses at June 30, 2020 was 12 months, consistent with the forecast period utilized since adoption of CECL.
+The Company reassesses the reasonable and supportable forecast period, we revert to historical loss information at the loan receivables segment level over a 6-month period, gradually increasing the weight of historical losses in the reversion period, and utilize historical loss information thereafter for the remaining life of the portfolio.
 The historical loss information is derived from a combination of recessionary and non-recessionary performance periods, weighted by the time span of each period.
-Similar to the reasonable and supportable period, we reassess the reversion period and historical mean at the segment level, considering any required adjustments for differences in underwriting standards, portfolio mix, and other relevant data shifts over time.
+Similar to the reasonable and supportable forecast period, we also reassess the reversion period and historical mean on a quarterly basis, considering any required adjustments for differences in underwriting standards, portfolio mix, and other relevant data shifts over time.